secure-compilation/SECOMP/README.md

 ## Requirements

-This development is built and tested with Rocq 9.1 and OCaml 5.2.1.
+This development is built and tested with Rocq 9.1 and OCaml 4.14.2 or 5.2.1.
 It is based on CompCert 3.12 and its 64-bit RISC-V backend.

 General requirements:
- - OCaml version 5.2.1 (pass `-ignore-ocaml-version` to `configure`).
+ - OCaml version 4.14.2 or later, or 5.2.1 (then pass `-ignore-ocaml-version` to `configure`).
-   + systematic testing needs OCaml version 4.14.0 or later (see below)
  - Rocq version 9.1 (OPAM package: `coq`)
  - Menhir version 20190626 or greater (OPAM package: `menhir`).